Atticus29/dataJitsu/README.md

 - [ ] API key is currently public.
 Reset this.
 - [ ] Video doesn't load because it has to wait for asynchronous matchUrl
 - [ ] The title in the tab doesn't load
+- [ ] Logout option appears in nav menu even if you're logged out already
+- [ ] Video icon not displaying on main window

 # Set up